 There is some confusion related to the standard EN13552 covering anti-slip regulations and anti-slip tape.
 In this post, we discuss why this is.

-The quote with the document states “Textile machinery and accessories.
+The precise wording of the document states: “Textile machinery and accessories.
 Cloth rollers.
-Specification for connections for automation of roller changing”
+Specification for connections for automation of roller changing”.
+Sounds fascinating, right?
+But nothing there remotely connected to anti-slip or safety measures.

 You can contact Heskins via phone, email, live chat or the contact us form on the website.